 *

-Lukyanenko was questioned, during an interrogation, about the work of the Ukrainian Helsinki group and about V. Turchin’s book The Inertia of Fear: Socialism and Totalitarianism (CCE 42).
+Lukyanenko was questioned, during an interrogation, about the work of the Ukrainian Helsinki Group and about Valentin Turchin’s book The Inertia of Fear: Socialism and Totalitarianism (CCE 42.12).
 The investigator did not believe Lukyanenko when he said that he had never seen this book and continued to ask where it was.

-Turchin’s book was also asked about at other interrogations.
+Questions was asked about Turchin’s book at other interrogations.

-I. Kandyba was asked questions about his visit to Moscow in January 1976, when he came out of camp.
-He was asked in particular whether M. Landa had written down what he had to recount about the camp.
+Ivan Kandyba was asked about his visit to Moscow in January 1976, when he came out of the camps.
+In particular he was asked whether Malva Landa had written down what he had to recount about the camp.

 It was suggested to Matusevich and Marinovich during interrogations that they should cooperate with the KGB.